-- Details of the Head Teacher's alleged failure to perform to the standards required linked to GTCS Standards for Leadership and Management; - The specific duties which it is alleged have not met the required standards; - A summary of the information gathered at the preliminary stage; - The duration of Stage 2; - The level of performance at the start of Stage 2; - The performance at the end of the Stage 2; - The support mechanisms and professional development offered to the Head Teacher throughout the process. - Head Teachers are encouraged to invite a colleague or a representative from their Professional Association to accompany them to any meetings.
+- Details of the teacher's alleged failure to perform to the standards required GTCS Standards for Registration; - The specific duties which it is alleged have not met the required standards; - A summary of the information gathered at the preliminary stage; - The duration of Stage 2; - The level of performance at the start of Stage 2; - The performance at the end of the Stage 2; - The support mechanisms and professional development offered to the teacher throughout the process. - Teachers are encouraged to invite a colleague or a representative from their Professional Association to accompany them to any meetings.